EventFlow: Exploring Point and Interval Event Temporal Patterns

 - Sigfried Gold, Social & Scientific Systems Collaborators

-- We appreciate the collaboration of clinical researchers and epidemiologists at the US Army Pharmacovigilance Center, University of Maryland School of Pharmacy, National Children Hospital, University of Florida and Washington Hospital Center.
+- We appreciate the collaboration of clinical researchers and epidemiologists at the US Army Pharmacovigilance Center, University of Maryland School of Pharmacy, National Children Hospital, University of Florida, Washington Hospital Center, and many others.

-We appreciate the partial support of the Oracle Corporation and The Center for Health-related Informatics and Bioimaging (CHIB) at the University of Maryland.
+We appreciate the partial support of Oracle Corporation, The Center for Health-related Informatics and Bioimaging (CHIB) at the University of Maryland, the Maryland Industrial Partnerships (MIPS) program and Pulse8.
 EventFlow builds on early work (LifeLines2 and LifeFlow) which was funded in part by NIH - National Cancer Institute grant RC1-CA147489, Interactive Exploration of Temporal Patterns in Electronic Health Records.

-If you are in a rush, this video provides a good overview and an example of how EventFlow can be used on a real dataset.
-A step-by-step demonstration of the EventFlow aggregation technique can be found here.
+If you are in a rush, this video provides a good overview of how the EventFlow aggregation is constructed, and how the search and replace can be used to manipulate the data to answer questions.

 The following slides provide an introduction to the motivation behind EventFlow, and a summary of its features.
 A full description can be found in the tech report.